-It’s almost hard to believe that Europa Universalis IV is just over four years old, and yet is already on twelve major expansion.
-That’s nearly $200 at full price if you’re just looking at the add-ons that alter gameplay, and not minor, cosmetic DLC.
-So if you’re new to the series and you want to know what’s what, and what’s most worth the money, we’ve put together this guide to help you out.
+It’s almost hard to believe that Europa Universalis IV is approaching five years of age.
+Its thirteen expansions total up to $200 at full price if you’re just looking at the add-ons that alter gameplay, and not the milieu of minor, cosmetic DLC.
+Whether you’re new to the series and you want to know what’s what, or you're a vet looking to top up your collection and want to know what’s most worth the money, we’ve put together this handy guide to help you.

 Keep in mind that these are all non-sale prices, and most older Paradox expansions are discounted anywhere from 25% to 75% off during special sales, such as during holidays or when a new DLC is released.
 Typically, the longer something has been out, the more it will be discounted.
 This list is in chronological order, so you can probably get the stuff at the top for a couple bucks if you wait for the right moment.